PerfectGym/developer/content/api/users/userphoto.md

 # User photo

-This API lest you assign photo to a club user.
+This API lets you assign photo to a club user.

 {:toc}